-- International Application for Admission - Evidence of English proficiency through one of the following (scores must be within the past two years): - A minimum score of 475 (paper-based), 152 (computer-based), or 52 (Internet-based) on the Test of English as a Foreign Language (TOEFL) - Completed ELS level of 109 - A minimum band score of 6 on the International English Language Testing System (IELTS) - A minimum ACT English score of 18 - A diploma from a secondary institution in an English speaking country (United States, Canada, England, Republic of Ireland, Australia, or New Zealand) with a minimum of two years of successful full-time study with English as the medium of instruction. - Official Secondary Education documents translated into English - Notarized Certification of Finances - Finance documentation from a banking institution or sponsor - Proof of medical insurance (If students cannot provide proof within one week of arrival on campus, insurance must be purchased through the College.)
+- International Application for Admission - Evidence of English proficiency through one of the following (scores must be within the past two years): - A minimum score of 475 (paper-based), 152 (computer-based), or 52 (Internet-based) on the Test of English as a Foreign Language (TOEFL) - Completed ELS level of 109 - A minimum band score of 6 on the International English Language Testing System (IELTS) - A minimum ACT English score of 18 - A diploma from a secondary institution in an English speaking country (United States, Canada, England, Republic of Ireland, Australia, or New Zealand) with a minimum of two years of successful full-time study with English as the medium of instruction. - Official Secondary Education documents translated into English - Financial support form showing proof of financial support sufficient to cover all costs/expenses - Notarized financial documentation from a banking institution - Proof of medical insurance (If students cannot provide proof within one week of arrival on campus, insurance must be purchased through the College.)